Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A developer has built an application that inserts data into an Amazon DynamoDB table.
 The table is configured to use provisioned capacity.
 The application is deployed on a burstable nano Amazon EC2 Instance.
 The application logs show that the application has been failing because of a `ProvisionedThroughputExceedException` error.
 Which actions should the developer take to resolve this issue?
 (Choose two.)

-- [ ] Move The application to a larger EC instance.
+- [ ] Move the application to a larger EC instance.
 - [ ] Increase the number or read capacity units (RCUs) that are provisioned for the DynamoDB table.
 - [x] Reduce the frequency of requests to DynamoDB by implement ng exponential backoff.
 - [ ] Increase the frequency of requests to DynamoDB by decreasing the retry delay.